There’s been two pieces of news in the past week that has put CPDLC Departure Clearances (DCLs) in the United States on our radar.

 What about PDCs?

 It’s probably worth a mention that these issues don’t affect PDC clearances.
-PDCs are different and are sent by a service provider via VHF datalink .
+PDCs are different and are sent by a service provider via VHF datalink.
 No log on is needed, and only one can be issued for a flight number at specific airport over a 24 hour period.
 They also have to be read back via voice.
 PDC’s cannot be used to notify pilots of a change to the filed route.
 So it’s smooth sailing in that regard.

 Further reading.

-The FAA has a handy guide on how to use CPDLC in US airspace.
+The FAA also has a handy guide on how to use CPDLC in US airspace.
 It covers the basics, along with departure clearances (DCLs), en route ops, speed/time restrictions, emergency use and free text.

 More on the topic: